Last Updated: 8 August 2020

 Background check will also be used to judge if there is some red flag regarding the principles and rules below.

-In short, users would be writing posts for Indo-European.eu, which will be indexed as part of this website, and I can’t use the same flexible rules as in the comment section.
+In short, users would actually be writing short posts for Indo-European.eu, which will be indexed as part of this website, and I can’t use the more flexible rules I might use in the comment section.

 Principles and Rules